 Another provision that is in place with most state laws, is that the fetus must have been moving or viable, at one point in time or another, in the mother’s womb, in order for a family to be able to sue for damages, in a stillbirth case.
 Viable will come to mean that the fetus would be able to survive outside of the womb and with no additional medical aid; in most cases medical professionals would agree that this would be anywhere after the point of 24 weeks of pregnancy.
 If this is not present in the situation, it might not allow for a family to sue a doctor or hospital.
 If the fetus would never have been able to survive outside of the womb, then it is likely that the hospital would not be found to be at fault.
 The same is true if the fetus would only be able to survive if they had medical assistance (breathing tubes, etc).
 So, the family must be able to prove this factor, in the states where the stillbirth cases are allowed to be filed, as a wrongful death suit.

 Not every case is as clear cut as you would hope for it to be.
 And, even in cases where you feel the doctor or hospital might have been at fault, there may not be much that could have been done, in order to save the fetus.
-These are just a few of the factors you are going to have to prove, if you do file for a wrongful death claim, if it is a claim that can be filed in your state.
+These are just a few of the factors you are going to have to prove, if you do file for a wrongful death claim, in Plymouth, MA.

-If you are not aware of state laws, if you do not know the factors of the case, or if you would like to find out whether or not you have a viable claim, it is best to meet with a legal team, to understand what type of claims you can file.
-And, even if you live in a state where the fetus test applies, you will have other potential claims, including the emotional distress, which a lawyer will inform you about, and will help you file against the medical professional, if a stillbirth occurs.
+If you are not aware of state laws in Plymouth, MA, if you do not know the factors of the case, or if you would like to find out whether or not you have a viable claim, it is best to meet with a legal team, to understand what type of claims you can file.
+Our Plymouth wrongful death lawyers will inform you about potential claims, such as the emotional distress and will help you file against the medical professional, if a stillbirth occurs.